 (See also Overview of Infertility Overview of Infertility Infertility is usually defined as the inability of a couple to achieve a pregnancy after repeated intercourse without contraception for 1 year.
 Frequent intercourse without birth control usually... read more .)

-When no explanation for infertility is identified, the following approach is used:
+When no explanation for infertility is identified, an approach called controlled ovarian stimulation may be used.

-Semen is placed directly in the uterus to bypass the mucus (intrauterine insemination) within 2 days after ovulation is triggered by treatment with fertility drugs.
+Semen is placed directly in the uterus to bypass the mucus (intrauterine insemination) within 2 days after treatment with hCG.